 For our next rig, we wanted something that would stay in North America.
-Our goal was to travel off the beaten bath and explore two track dirt and gravel roads.
+Our goal was to travel off the beaten path and explore two-track dirt and gravel roads.
 That’s what led us to a truck camper.
-We liked Four Wheel Camper because of their small size, low weight, and proven durability.
+We liked Four Wheel Campers because of their small size, low weight, and proven durability.

 Above: Viv and Ron’s Four Wheel Camper on the Blue Ridge Parkway

 TCM: How did you decide on a Four Wheel Camper rig?